Languages of Monaco: Italian

 Standard Italian is also a major language in Monaco.
 Italian nationals make up 19% of the total population.

 Italian was the ancestral language of the ruling House of Grimaldi, and was the official language of Monaco until 1860, when it was replaced by French.
 This was due to the annexation of the surrounding County of Nice to France following the Treaty of Turin (1860).

 Italian is also spoken by Caroline, Princess of Hanover and her children Andrea Casiraghi, Charlotte Casiraghi and Pierre Casiraghi, as her late husband was Italian.

 English

 There is also an Anglophone community in Monaco (8.5% of which are from the United Kingdom or the United States, with English-speakers from other nations as too insignificant and thus listed within the category of "other," below), in addition to English-speaking tourists visiting the city.

 Princess Grace was born an American, and all three of her children (including the reigning Prince) grew up speaking English among other languages.
 The current princess consort of Monaco, Princess Charlene, is a native English speaker, having been born a Rhodesian in what is now Zimbabwe.

 Occitan

 Occitan (Lenga d'òc) has also traditionally been spoken in Monaco, particularly when it covered a larger geographical territory, but is rarely used today.

 Other

-Intemelio is a Ligurian dialect spoken historically from the Principality of Monaco to the Italian province of Imperia.
+Intemelio is a Ligurian dialect spoken historically from the Principality of Monaco to the Italian comune of Imperia.